FrancescoGonzalez/final-project-m320/readme.md

 ## Description

-This project is a hotel reservation system developed using Java, Spring Boot, and H2.
+This project is a hotel reservation system developed using Java, Spring Boot.
+I attached an H2 database to the project to store the data, located in the `databaseM320` folder.

 ## Usage